-In 2014 a contribution of \$70,000 has been approved from the Carbon Trust Reserve toward purchase of an electric "zamboni" to replace a current propane fueled unit.
+In 2014 a contribution of \$70,000 was approved from the Carbon Trust Reserve toward purchase of an electric "zamboni" to replace a current propane fueled unit.
+This electric unit was received in 2015.
+In 2015 a contribution of \$30,000 was approved for purchase of e-billing software which will provide for a reduction in the volume of paper bills the City currently sends out.